MDS Capital

 Series A in 2004

-Inimex Pharmaceuticals Inc. is a biopharmaceutical company based in Burnaby, Canada, specializing in the development and commercialization of innate defense regulators (IDRs).
-These innovative agents are designed to selectively modulate the body's innate immune responses without inducing inflammation.
-The company's lead product, IMX942, aims to enhance survival rates, mitigate tissue damage, and decrease the risk of bacterial infections.
-Inimex's IDRs are intended for the treatment of various infections and conditions related to tissue injury, including ventilator-associated pneumonia, tracheobronchitis, bacteremia, endocarditis, mucositis, and certain cancers.
-Founded in 2001, Inimex Pharmaceuticals is focused on advancing its clinical-stage products to improve patient outcomes.
+Inimex Pharmaceuticals Inc. is a clinical-stage biopharmaceutical company based in Burnaby, Canada, specializing in the development and commercialization of Innate Defense Regulators (IDRs).
+These innovative drugs are designed to selectively modulate the body's innate immune defenses without inducing inflammation.
+The company's lead product, IMX942, aims to enhance survival rates, reduce tissue damage, and mitigate bacterial infections.
+Inimex's IDR products target a range of medical conditions, including infections and tissue injury-related ailments such as ventilator-associated pneumonia, tracheobronchitis, bacteremia, endocarditis, mucositis, and certain cancers.
+Founded in 2001, Inimex Pharmaceuticals is dedicated to advancing its unique therapies to improve patient outcomes.

 ViOptix